 I work slowly but steadily on my book—word by word, pebble by pebble.
-In fact, I’m not writing that much at the moment, mostly lecture notes, as I’m working my way through the research books and morning pages, of course.
+In fact, I’m not writing that much at the moment, mostly research notes, as I’m working my way through the research books; and morning pages, of course.

 I read, I take notes, I read some more.
 Days blend into each other.
 My hand hurts.
 My head hurts even more.